 How Does CBG Work?

 Like other cannabinoids, CBG works by influencing the endocannabinoid system within our bodies.
 The endocannabinoid system is a complex collection of receptors (CB1 and CB2 receptors), chemicals called endocannabinoids, and enzymes.

 Endocannabinoids are compounds that our bodies produce.
 They bind with CB1 and CB2 receptors.
 Their role is to help regulate many of our physiological functions and maintain a state of internal balance.

 CB1 receptors are primarily in the nervous system and brain.
 CB2 receptors are elsewhere in the body, mainly in the cells of the immune system.
-Many different endocannabinoids can bind with these receptors, but the most well-known are anandamide (AEA) and 2-arachidonoylglycerol (2-AG).
+Many different endocannabinoids can bind with these receptors, but anandamide (AEA) and 2-arachidonoylglycerol (2-AG) are the best known.

-AEA binds primarily with CB1 receptors, and acts very much like a neurotransmitter, affecting our cognitive function and mood.
+AEA binds primarily with CB1 receptors and acts as a neurotransmitter, affecting our cognitive function and mood.
 On the other hand, 2-AG binds with CB1 and CB2 receptors, provoking an anti-inflammatory effect.

 The cannabinoids in the cannabis plant also can bind with these receptors due to their similar shape.
-THC binds with CB1 receptors, altering the way you think and getting you high.
-CBD does not bind with these receptors easily but does influence the way that they react with other cannabinoids.
+THC binds with CB1 receptors, altering the way we think and getting us high.
+CBD does not bind with these receptors easily but does influence how they react with other cannabinoids.

 What Is CBG Used For?